5049504F/5049504f.github.io/_posts/2019-06-04-Write-Up-DVCW-Part-1--Electron.md

 ## Decompilation

-It could be easily done with `npm install asar` , `asar extract app.asar destfolder` , but it could also  be decompiled in a Windows environment with this [plugin](http://www.tc4shell.com/en/7zip/asar/) for 7zip.
+It could be easily done with `npm install asar && asar extract app.asar destfolder` , but it could also  be decompiled in a Windows environment with this [plugin](http://www.tc4shell.com/en/7zip/asar/) for 7zip.

 ### Weak hashing algorithm

 The first view we are prompted with is a registration form, and after setting up a password, we can see that a request is sent to the backend, with a 32-char hash.
+{:refdef: style="text-align: center;"}
 ![](/blog/images/registerpassword.png)
+{: refdef}

 MD5 is an encryption algorithm  which is known for returning a 32-char long hash and for being a insecure type of encryption.
 If we use this algorithm to encrypt the password that we used to register (you can try it [here](https://www.freecodeformat.com/md5.php)), we can observe that MD5 is being used between the client and the server.

 ### No session management

-Going to the ´Settings´ menu and changing the profile information generates a request to the backend with no kind of session management, neither the usage of cookies nor an authorization header.
+Going to the *Settings* menu and changing the profile information generates a request to the backend with no kind of session management, neither the usage of cookies nor an authorization header.
 This means that we have an open API that does not validate who we are, this means "IDORs" everywhere.

+{:refdef: style="text-align: center;"}
 ![](/blog/images/nosessionmanagement.png)
+{: refdef}

 ### Electron version